hkathleenc/lavamaex-UI-navigation/README.md

     4. The name of the destination page (this is usually the same as the button's displayed name, but not always.)

-The program creates tests simulating a user navigating:
+The test files create tests simulating a user navigating:
     TO each accepted button's destination page,
     FROM every other accepted button's destination page.